Sunday, December 23, 2012

 Trivia: Michael Palin's line, "Hey, but I didn't eat the mousse," is a rare Python ad-lib and was not in the script

-Returning once again to the sketch formula made popular in their Flying Circus television program, the Pythons (or Graham Chapman, John Cleese, Terry Jones, Michael Palin, Eric idle and Terry Gilliam) present the story of life in skit format, from birth and early education up to and including death.
+Returning once again to the sketch format made popular in their Flying Circus television program, the Pythons (or Graham Chapman, John Cleese, Terry Jones, Michael Palin, Eric idle and Terry Gilliam) present the story of life in skit format, from birth and early education up to and including death.

-On second thought… no, it isn’t about that at all!
+On second thought… no... it isn’t about that at all.

 The Meaning of Life has all this, and some fish too!